dpengineering/EarthquakeSim/readme.md

 - By updated exactly every revolution, the shaking will be the mostly accurate to the waveform
 - Homing has to happen first, and after homing initial adjustments to diff might be necessary before the first sample
 - The UI will obviously need be changed to select certain earthquakes
 - The units of the data is unscaled, and will need to be mapped from its unknown units to units in steps.

+---

+Thanks for reading!

+    Note: Shout-out Markdown creators for adding emoji support 🌽🚊🕔🎶